 It's bedtime and you're still wide awake, or your eyes suddenly fly open in the middle of the night.
 Don't waste time staring at the clock and worrying yourself about the sleep you're missing.

-If you can’t fall back to sleep within 15 or so minutes, then reach for a book, listen to relaxing music, or try out some soothing meditative exercises.
-It’s also OK to get up out of bed to do these things.
-When you start to feel sleepy, go on back to bed.
+If you can't fall back to sleep within 15 or so minutes, then reach for a book, listen to relaxing music, or try out some soothing meditative exercises.
+It's also OK to get up out of bed to do these things.
+When you start to feel sleepy, go on back to bed and enjoy your Boll and Branch sheets.

 5. Watch your intake